Models for rational $(\infty, 1)$-categories: Segal categories

 Unlike the Reedy model structure on simplicial spaces, there exists no model structure on Segal precategories with levelwise weak equivalences and levelwise cofibrations.
-Thus, the model category for Segal categories that we rely on does not arise as a left Bousfield localization.
+Thus, the model categories for Segal categories that we rely on do not arise as left Bousfield localizations.
 In \cite{Bergner2007}, Bergner directly develops two model categories for Segal categories.
 The weak equivalences are described by means of the following result, which refers to the model category for complete Segal spaces $\mathcal{CSS}$.